I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 Sinigang is a popular Filipino soup that is characterized by a savory and sour taste.
 The sour taste of the dish comes from tamarind.
-Tamarind is a tropical fruit with sticky, brown sour pulp that is commonly used in Asian cuisine to flavor both sweet and savory dishes.
+Tamarind is a tropical fruit with sticky, brown, sour pulp that is commonly used in Asian cuisine to flavor both sweet and savory dishes.

 I enjoy eating soups, especially during the cold weather of the holiday season.
 Recently, I decided to cook sinigang na salmon belly (the "na" is used to signal the type of sinigang it is).
-Salmon belly contains omega 3-fatty acids that are good for the health.
+Salmon belly contains omega 3-fatty acids that are good for our health.
 Follow my simple recipe to enjoy this hearty meal.

 - 250 grams salmon belly

 - 1 to 1.5 litres water

 - cooking pot